Point degree spectra of represented spaces: Preliminaries

 A map between represented spaces is called {\em computable} ({\em continuous}), iff it has a computable (continuous) realizer.
-Similarly, we call a point $x \in \repsp{X}$ {\em computable}, iff there is some computable $p \in \Baire$ with $\delta_\repsp{X}(p) = x$.
-Thus, a represented space is a kind of space equipped with the notion of computability.
+In other words, a function $f$ is computable (continuous) if there is a computable (continuous) function $F$ on infinite words such that, given a name $p$ of a point $x$, $F(p)$ returns a name of $f(x)$.
+We also use the same notation $\Phi_e^z$ to denote a function on represented spaces realized by the $e$-th partial $z$-computable function.
+Similarly, we call a point $x \in \repsp{X}$ {\em computable}, iff there is some computable $p \in \Baire$ with $\delta_{X}(p) = x$, that is, $x$ has a computable name.
+In this way, we think of a represented space as a kind of space equipped with the notion of computability.